CN

 GitHub Releases: https://github.com/gohugoio/hugo/releases/

-Due to limited time/energy, my modified theme (as of 25.5.18) only guarantees compatibility with Hugo Extended 0.147.0.
+Due to limited time/energy, my current theme (as of 2026.2.15) only guarantees compatibility with Hugo Extended v0.151.0 ~ 0.155.3.
 For issues, wait for my random free time/post-college-entrance-exam availability.

 After downloading, unzip to a comfortable location.
 Add this path to system PATH, reboot or restart Explorer to refresh PATH.
-Open PowerShell (abbreviated as PS later) and run hugo help.
+Open PowerShell (abbreviated as ps later) and run hugo help.
 If help content displays normally, installation succeeds.

 (1.2) Installation - Non-Traditional Method